GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 From your ubuntu host, you will need to first identify the docker network ID's so you know what adapter to sniff traffic on.
 From the terminal window that you deployed the lab from, type "ip addr" (not the new terminal windows).
 This will return a list of network adapters and information.
 Locate the adapter that is on the 172.20.0.0/24 network.
 This is the network that the container client and server are connected to.

-The image below shows the adapter and network, however the identifier will most likley me different as it is created dynamically.
+The image below shows the adapter and network, however the identifier will most likely me different as it is created dynamically.

 ![](media/adapter.PNG)

 From your host's terminal, you will now need to run Wireshark and select the adapter that you identified in the previous step.
-Ensure you run Wireshark with administrative priviledges.
+Ensure you run Wireshark with administrative privileges.

 ```
 $ sudo wireshark